wrks4y/blind-flashlight/README.md

 This project is a first protoype of a system that will help blind people to navigate effectively independently

+I used a laser cutter and 1/8 inch acrillicc to create the faceplate in which the sensor mounts

+I've included the arduino code and the illustrator file I used to cut the faceplate

 Work in progress
 # Video
 https://drive.google.com/file/d/0B46JHMqs0LdlNkwtem42MWdjTFk/view?usp=sharing